mulle-nat/mulle-sde-xcconfig/README.md

 ## Xcode configurations

 These configurations are embedded into various projects, probably using `mulle-bootstrap`.
+Confusingly they aren't really identical to the cmake stuff.
+They might just go away.

 ### How to embed